romsson/dragit/README.md

 dragit.js
 ==========

-**dragit** is an extension to the **D3** library to enable the direct manipulation of SVG data visualization.
+**dragit** is an extension to the **[D3.js](http://d3js.org/)** library to enable the [direct manipulation](https://en.wikipedia.org/wiki/Direct_manipulation_interface) of SVG data visualization.
 It is designed to be seamlessly included in an existing **D3** visualization and is aimed to be highly customizable.

 ### Examples

 * Interactive [soccer bracket](http://romain.vuillemot.net/projects/worldcup14/)
 * A series of [simple](http://romsson.github.io/dragit/example/test_single_point.html) [examples](http://romsson.github.io/dragit/example/test_multi_points.html)
-* [Gapminder / Wealth of Nations](http://romsson.github.io/dragit/example/nations.html) to drag countries to desired position instead of using the time slider
+* [A Re-Recreation of Gapminder's Wealth of Nations](http://romsson.github.io/dragit/example/nations.html) to drag countries to desired position instead of using the time slider

 #### Coming soon